picsoritdidnthappen/poidh-v3/docs-site/docs/features/claim-nfts.md

 Every accepted bounty permanently transfers both the payment and the proof in a single transaction.
 The claimant receives the reward, while the bounty creator receives the poidh NFT representing the completed work.
 All other claims are, effectively, burned, as there is no other way to retrieve an NFT from the contract other than selecting it as a bounty winner.

 Bounty creators collect the proof that they made something happen in the world.
 When you create a bounty, you're building a collection of outcomes you've helped bring into existence.

 Maybe it's a new open source feature.

 Maybe it's a successful community event.

 Maybe it's artwork, research, photography, or something that changed a local neighborhood.

-Each completed bounty leaves behind a collectible representing that contribution.

 Over time, your collection tells the story of what you've chosen to incentivize.